LGBT

 “Not every author is okay about writing on social issues, but also not everyone that wants to do this can handle it and make a good piece of literature,” said the publisher.
 “You can notice it if you analyze the book market.
 But we still have big hopes and plans.
 The more good Ukrainian and foreign books will be published, the easier it will be for future authors.”

-Recently Ukrainian authors received threats for books such as “Maya and her mothers,” but now the Ukrainian book market is full of different pieces of literature of all genres.
+Recently Ukrainian authors received threats for books such as “Maya and Her Moms,” but now the Ukrainian book market is full of different pieces of literature of all genres.
 There is a lot of translated LGBTQ+ literature, but Ukrainian authors are not far behind.

 Nastya Melnychenko, Ukrainian writer and activist, commented: “The water broke the dam, it cannot stop, and soon everything will be fine.”